Close mobile menu

 For all known course offerings to date, please visit the York Courses Website.

-2. You have a negative academic decision.
-In this case, review Required Advising again and connect with an Academic Advisor if you have any questions or concerns about how best to proceed.
+1. You have a negative academic decision.
+In this case, review the Lassonde Academic Standards website and connect with an Academic Advisor if you have any questions or concerns about how best to proceed.

-Tip: Sections E/F/G/X/Y/Z are primarily reserved for BEng students.
+Tip: Sections E/F/G/H/I/V/X/Y/Z are primarily reserved for BEng students.
 All other sections are primarily reserved for BA/iBA/BSc/iBSc students.

 The EECS department will do its best to ensure that the students who need a course to make progress towards their degree get access to that course.